lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

 # Key Concepts

 Before going into the samples in the tutorial steps, first we will go over some key concepts that will be covered in this tutorial.
-For more related concepts, please see the Face Detection Tutorials that covers and answers the questions:
+For more related concepts, please see the  [Face Detection Tutorials](../face_detection_tutorial/Readme.md) that covers and answers the questions:

-* Intel OpenCV - Why is it included in the OpenVION toolkit?
+* Intel OpenCV - Why is it included in the OpenVINO toolkit?

 * Floating Point Precision - What is it and why does it matter?